IzabelLV/Calculator/README.md

 # Calculator

-A calculator for everyday need.
 More updates and optimization soon.